maciaszczykm/VideoHub/README.md

 1. Download and install newest version of WildFly server from http://wildfly.org/.
 2. Configure server in your IDE as JBoss server.
 It's important to name artifact, which will be deployed `ROOT.war`.
 You should also use exploded artifact to override WildFly default welcome content.
+You should also verify if `<wildfly_home>/standalone/configuration/standalone.xml` does contain valid deployments configuration.
 3. Proceed to database configuration.

 ## Database configuration